aaron-grau/curic/react/readings/store.md

 #### React Components

-A React component can be kept up-to-date with changes in an application state by subscribing [`forceUpdate`][force-update] to the app's store.

-When a React component's state or props change, it re-renders -- this is the basis of React.
-However, if a component depends on some other data (e.g. the state of a Redux store!), you can tell your React component that it needs to re-run `render()` by calling `forceUpdate()`.

-Let's define a React component `FruitStand` that takes the app's store as a prop and subscribes its render method to the store.
+Connecting our React view layer to the store is accomplished via `store.subscribe()`.
+Let's define a React component `FruitStand` that takes the app's store as a `prop` and subscribes its `forceUpdate()` method to the store.

 ```js
 // components/fruit_stand.jsx
 import React from 'react';